Brook Lopez NBA Playoffs Player Props: Bucks vs. Heat

 Brook Lopez Insights vs. the Heat

-- This season, Brook Lopez has made 6.1 field goals per game, which adds up to 13.6% of his team's total makes.

-- He's taken 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.
+- He's attempted 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.

-- Lopez's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Bucks rank 12th in possessions per game with 102.4.
+- Lopez's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Bucks average 102.4 per game, which ranks 12th among NBA teams.

-- The Heat give up 109.8 points per game, second-ranked in the NBA.
+- The Heat are the second-best defensive team in the league, allowing 109.8 points per contest.

-- The Heat give up 41.9 rebounds per contest, ranking sixth in the league.
+- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.

-- In terms of assists, the Heat have conceded 25.6 per game, 14th in the league.
+- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.

-- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.
+- In terms of 3-pointers, the Heat are ranked 28th in the NBA, giving up 13.1 makes per game.

 Brook Lopez vs. the Heat